Tuscazoar 100 Race

-The course will be a 25-mile loop (4 loops for 100-miles, 2 loops for 50-miles) consisting of single track trail, old railroad beds and towpath trail.
-Along the course you will see beautiful woodlands, overlooks, an old iron mine, Dover dam, Tuscawaras river and the historic town of Zoar.
-Total course elevation of approximately 2500 feet per loop.
-(10,000 feet for the 100-mile and 5.000 for the 50-mile.)
+The course will be a 25 mile loop (4 loops for 100 mile 2 loops for 50 mile) consisting of single track trail, old railroad beds and towpath trail.
+Along the course you will see beautiful woodlands, overlooks, old iron mine, Dover dam, Tuscawaras river and the historic town of Zoar.
+Total course elevation of approximately 2650 feet per loop.
+(10,600 feet for the 100 mile and 5,300 for the 50 mile.)
+Don't worry if you get lost easily, we mark our course well.
+We receive many props every year on how well our course is marked.

 SCHEDULE OF EVENTS